Alert Source Discuss

 Why the return-stack mechanism?

-Register machines like x86, ARM, and RISC-V typically use a single stack for both data and return addresses, relying on registers and calling conventions.
-Stack machines like Forth, Java, Wasm, and .NET use a separate data and return stacks.
+Register machines like x86, ARM, and RISC-V typically use a single stack and dedicated registers for both data and return addresses.
+Stack machines from Turing’s ACE through Forth, Java, Wasm, .NET and many others use separate data and return stacks.
 The EVM is a stack machine, and we adopt the same proven approach: a separate return stack isolated from the data stack.
+Another reason to maintain a separate stack is that the data stack items are 32 bytes, but jump destinations will not need more than one or two.

 Safety advantages